lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/6_Use_Pipelines_API.md

 **ARTICLE IN PROGRESS**

 ### Why do this
- - You want to scale your analysis pipeline using Google Genomics/Pipelines API
+ - You want to scale your analysis pipeline using Google Pipelines API
+ - Pipelines API was previously called Genomics API and still uses that name in some of the documentation

  [![gcp-pipelines](/images/gcp-pipelines.png)]()

 ### What is this
- - Using Google Pipelines API to orchestrate scalable genomic analysis (compute) via GCP Dataflow (managed Apache Beam)
+ - Using Google Pipelines API to orchestrate scalable genomic analysis running Compute Engine
  - Using Cloud Storage + Pipelines API + BigQuery to create serverless end-to-end scalable genomic analysis jobs
  - You have a number of choices when scaling up pipelines - this article covers the items highlighted in RED SQUARES